An epicurean adventure to: India

 Optional extra flavour

-If you prefer a spicier curry, you can add a pinch of chilli powder to the sauce.
+If you like a bit more heat, add a pinch of chilli powder or whole chopped chillies to the sauce.

 Do the prep

-- Dice the chicken breasts into bite-sized pieces.
+2. Dice the chicken breasts/thighs into bite-sized pieces.

-- Grate the ginger and mince the garlic cloves.
+4. Grate the ginger and mince the garlic cloves (if you're not using pastes)

-- In a small bowl, add half a teaspoon of cornflour to the cream and whisk to combine.
-Set aside, we will only use this at the end.
+7. In a small bowl, combine a teaspoon of cornflour with the cream and whisk until smooth.
+Set aside, this mixture will be used towards the end.

 Assembling the Pasanda

-- Scatter over the almond flakes and bake for a further 15 minutes.
+13. Scatter the almond flakes over the top and bake for an additional 15 minutes.

-- Test for salt.
-Let the pasanda rest for at least 10 minutes and give the curry sauce a light stir just before serving.
+15. Let the curry rest for at least 10 minutes, then give the curry sauce a light stir just before serving to ensure an even consistency.

 Serving suggestions